 We received grants issued by non-government entities related to income which have future related costs expected to be incurred and require us to comply with conditions attached to the grants.
 These non-government grants related to income are recognized in profit or loss as an offset to research and development expenses when funding has been received and related costs have been incurred.
 We received tax incentives from the Australian government in the form of cash subsidies for research and development activities related to clinical trial activities conducted by our Australian subsidiary, which are recognized as other income upon compliance with certain conditions.
 We recognized \$0.8 million and \$0.1 million of grant funding against research and development expenses for the years ended December 31, 2020 and 2019, respectively.
-We recognized \$3.2 million and \$0.6 million of other income for the years ended December 31, 2020 and 2019, respectively, that we classified as Australia research and development credit.
+We recognized \$3.2 million and \$0.6 million of other income for the years ended December 31, 2020 and 2019, respectively.